 Based on the introduction of key concepts in the energy chain and thermodynamics, the course analyses trends and drivers in energy supply.

-The need for renewable energies as a consequence of limited fossil resources and climate change due to the emission of carbon dioxide and other greenhouse gases is explained.
+The need for reducing greenhouse gas emissions, in particular carbon dioxide emissions caused by incineration of fossil fuels, to limit temperature increase is explained.

 An overview of conventional and renewable energy resources and their applications is provided.
 Different kinds of energy conversion processes are explained and their efficiency is discussed.